Raulisr00t/InternetGetConnectedState/README.md

 - `getaddrinfo()`, `connect()`, or raw `socket()` calls to known Internet IPs
 - `WinHttpSendRequest()` with `WinHttpOpenRequest()` for outbound HTTP checks
-- `InternetCheckConnection()` (less registry-dependent, still not perfect)
-- Custom TCP/UDP probes or DNS resolution attempts
+- `Custom TCP/UDP probes or DNS resolution attempts`

 These approaches perform **actual network activity**, which is harder to fake and provides stronger assurance of real connectivity.